ComScore

 May 22: Asparagus, Pea and Ricotta Tarts

-Pile two of your favorite spring veggies onto a layer of lemony ricotta cheese, all atop a pillow of flaky puff pastry, and call it a night.
-With a side salad, they're hearty enough to serve for dinner.
+Pile two of your favorite spring veggies onto a layer of lemony ricotta cheese—all atop a pillow of flaky puff pastry—and call it a night.
+With a side salad or bowl of soup (perhaps spring pea soup with mint?), these warm-weather appetizers are definitely hearty enough to serve for dinner.

 May 24: Asparagus and Artichoke Paella

 This vegetarian twist on the Spanish classic boasts all the saffron-kissed rice and accoutrements, minus the seafood.
-Instead, in-season produce (asparagus! artichokes! radishes!) takes its place for a verdant, spring-inspired crowd-pleaser.
+Instead, in-season produce (asparagus! artichokes! radishes!) takes its place for a verdant, spring-inspired crowd-pleaser that your guests will request time and time again.

 May 25: 15-Minute Mezze Plate with Toasted Za’atar Pita Bread

-Come spring, I'll jump at any opportunity to nosh on artichokes.
-And a mélange of snacks and spreads is arguably my favorite way to indulge.
-All you have to do is toast and season the pita—the rest is as simple as opening a jar.
+Come spring, I'll jump at any opportunity to nosh on artichokes, even the store-bought marinated kind.
+Furthermore, a mélange of snacks and spreads is lowkey my favorite dinner of all time, so this recipe is right up my alley.
+The only "cooking" you'll have to do is toast and season the pita—the rest is as simple as opening a jar.

 May 28: Balsamic Brown Butter Tortellini with Spinach and Hazelnuts

-Sophisticated enough to serve at a dinner party, simple enough to whip up on a weeknight.
+Sophisticated enough to serve at a dinner party, yet simple enough to whip up on a weeknight.
 (I'm talking a drool-worthy, photogenic meal for six in 20 minutes, people.)
+Leave it to brown butter, which I lovingly refer to as liquid gold, to elevate store-bought tortellini with its nutty, savory splendor.

 May 29: Teriyaki Salmon Bowls

 Picky kids (and adults) will have nothing bad to say about the sweet, tangy sauce.
-Lean on store-bought teriyaki if you must, but the homemade version will only take you 30 minutes of hands-off time—and last up to a month in the fridge.
+Lean on store-bought teriyaki if you must, but the homemade version will only take you 30 minutes of hands-off time—and last up to a month in the fridge, in case you feel like making it ahead.

 May 31: Vietnamese-Style Summer Rolls